 #3.
 Saltwater Buddha, by Jaimal Yogis

-Saltwater Buddha is a memoir of Jaimal Yogis who run off to Hawai as a teenager with only 800 dollars in his pocket.
+Saltwater Buddha is a memoir of Jaimal Yogis who run off to Hawaii as a teenager with only 800 dollars in his pocket.
 It’s an excellent book I read a while ago, yet I still think about parts of it.

 “Surfing is kind of a good metaphor for the rest of life.
 The extremely good stuff – chocolate and great sex and weddings and hilarious jokes – fill a minute portion of an adult lifespan.
 The rest of life is the paddling: work, paying bills, flossing, getting sick, dying.”